-Upon determining that a preservation obligation has been triggered,61 the party should communicate to affected persons the need to preserve relevant information in both paper and electronic form.
-This notice is referred to as a "legal hold."62 The style, content and distribution of the legal hold will vary widely depending upon the circumstances, from a formal legal hold notice to an email communication.
+Upon determining that a preservation obligation has been triggered,62 the party should communicate to affected persons the need to preserve relevant information in both paper and electronic form.
+This notice is referred to as a "legal hold" notice.
+63 The style, content, and distribution of the legal hold notice will vary widely depending upon the circumstances, from a formal legal hold notice to an email communication.
 Regardless of form, the language used should be plain and provide clear instructions to recipients.
-The legal hold should set out in detail the kinds of information that must be preserved so the affected custodians can segregate and preserve it.
+The legal hold notice should set out in detail the kinds of information that must be preserved so the affected custodians can segregate and preserve it.
 Legal holds should not typically require the suspension of all routine records management policies and procedures.
-The legal hold should also advise the custodians that relevant documents can exist in multiple locations (i.e., networks, work-stations, laptops, home computers, phones, tablets, voicemail, paper, etc.).63
+The legal hold notice should also advise the custodians that relevant documents can exist in multiple locations (i.e., networks, workstations, laptops, home computers, phones, tablets, voicemail, paper, etc.).64